ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker-0.3.0.md

 <a name="logging" />
 ## 6. Logging

 Logging in the Tracker is done using our own Logger class: '/utils/Logger.java'.
-All logging is actioned based on what `LogLevel` was set in the Tracker creation.
-This level can be configured to `VERBOSE`, `DEBUG`, `ERROR` or `OFF`.
-By default logging is not enabled.
+All logging is actioned based on whether or not the 'DEBUG_MODE' constant is set to true in the 'constants/TrackerConstants.java' class.

+This class also utilizes the standard Android logging API, removing the prior versions dependency on an extra logging library.

+To alter this constant you will need to edit and recompile the Trackers source, pending an upcoming release where this will be configurable when initializing a Tracker object.

 [Back to top](#top)